ztalbot2000/homebridge-cmd4/README.md

 <BR><BR>
 ## Rationale
 &nbsp;&nbsp;&nbsp; After playing with homebridge-cmd and then homebridge-cmdswitch2, I really wanted to control as much as I could.
 I did not have all the devices, but I did have a light and a Sony Android TV.
-I wanted to control these and see what else I could do.
+I wanted to control these and see what else I could do.<BR>
 &nbsp;&nbsp;&nbsp; If you were wondering what happened to version 3, well I learned a lot, hence the working cmd4.

 <BR><BR>